normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/WebIdentity.md

 ## Add ASP.NET Core Cognito Identity Provider

 Cognito has its own API to register and login users and ASP.NET Core also has its own framework for handling user registration and login.
 The
-**Amazon.AspNetCore.Identity.Cognito** NuGet package bridges Cognito API and ASP.NET Core framework so they can work seemless together.
+**Amazon.AspNetCore.Identity.Cognito** NuGet package bridges Cognito API and ASP.NET Core framework so they can work seamlessly together.

 To get started add the **Amazon.AspNetCore.Identity.Cognito** NuGet package to the **ServerlessTODOList.Frontend** project.
 ```